marcosvilhena87/AoE_DE_Bot/README.md

 `ocr_debug` flag in `config.json` to dump the intermediate masks used during OCR.
 Remove the images once calibration succeeds to keep the folder tidy.

+When `validate_starting_resources` flags a mismatch, the offending resource's ROI is also saved to this folder with a filename like `resource_roi_<name>_<timestamp>.png`.
+The path to the snapshot is included in the error or warning message to aid troubleshooting.

 Repeated OCR failures can flood this directory with images.
 To limit spam, the bot only writes new debug files if the set of failing resources changes or at least `ocr_debug_cooldown` seconds have elapsed since the last dump (default